davebaol/oidc-angular-wso2is/README.md

   - In `src/main.ts` properly set `BASE_URL`, `AUTH_URL` and `API_URL`.
 If needed, you can change the base url in the tag `<base href="/">` of the file `src/index.html` with something like `<base href="/my/context">`.
   - In `src/app/core/auth/auth.service.ts`:
     - Properly set `openIdConfiguration` properties.
 Especially, you have to set property `client_id` to the value of the `OAuth client key` previously generated for the service provider in WSO2 IS.
+    - Set the `revokeTokenlOnLogout` variable according to your needs.
+When `revokeTokenlOnLogout` is `true` the access token and its refresh token (if present) are revoked when the user logs out.
     - Set the `autoLogin` variable according to your needs.
 When `autoLogin` is `true` the user is automatically redirected to the login page on the STS server.
 - Run `npm install` to install dependencies.
 - Run `ng serve` to startup a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.